dfherr/geminabox-release/README.md

 ### Troubleshooting

 If the rake tasks do not show check if you required "bundler/gem_tasks" anywhere before requiring geminabox-release.

+For older ruby versions which do not ship bundler, you need to have bundler installed.

 # LICENSE